3Siri/Country_Capital_Quiz/README.md

 ### Installation:

-After you cloned the repository, you want to create a virtual environment, so you have a clean python installation.
+After you have cloned the repository, you should create a virtual environment, so you have a clean python installation.
 You can do this by running the command.

 **`python -m venv env`**